“I’m telling you, dude. You need a ‘side bank’ like SF Fire.”

 The campaign revolves around a joke, which in advertising almost always comes with the possibility of offense being taken by someone.
 Ads with sexual connotations are inherently riskier as they can quickly alienate people.

-Mabus acknowledges the ad is a joke, but that — even after you recognize it as a joke — there are still some stark issues with it.
+Mabus acknowledges the joke, but says that — even after you recognize the ‘side bank’ concept as a joke — there are still some stark issues with it.

 For one, the premise of the joke between friends is predicated on a strange idea: Should anyone advocate that a friend in an unhealthy relationship pursue an open relationship, instead of leaving their current partner?